 Our best-selling green Christmas trees take after the varied hues of favourite evergreens.
-For instance, the Silverado Slim has medium green tips, while the Scotch Hill Pine has a combination of dark and light green foliage.
-Some trees are multi-toned, like the Fraser Fir with dark green tips and silver undersides and the Royal Blue Spruce with grey-green needles.
+For instance, the Silverado Slim has medium green tips, while the Swiss Mountain Pine has a combination of dark and light green foliage.
+Some trees are multi-toned, like the BH Fraser Fir® with dark green tips and silver undersides and the Royal Blue Spruce® with grey-green needles.

 Frosted Artificial Christmas Tree